-Shape pizza dough into a 12-inch round over a lightly floured sheet of parchment paper, leaving a larger rim around edge of dough for crust.
+Shape pizza dough into a 12-inch round over a lightly floured surface, leaving a larger rim around edge of dough for crust.
 Brush top with remaining 1 Tbsp olive oil and let rest 10 minutes.

 In a small saucepan, melt butter over medium heat.
 Add flour and garlic and cook, stirring constantly, 1 minute.
 While whisking, slowly pour milk into flour mixture.
 Season with salt and pepper to taste and bring mixture just to a boil stirring constantly then remove from heat.

 Spread white sauce evenly over pizza, leaving crust uncoated.
 Top with half of the mozzarella and half of the parmesan, then add spinach, bacon and onions.
 Top with remaining half of the mozzarella and parmesan.
-Transfer pizza on parchment paper to a pizza pan (or preheated pizza stone if you like a crisp crust) and bake in preheated oven 11 - 13 minutes until cheese is melted and crust is golden.
+Using a pizza peel, transfer pizza to preheated pizza stone and bake in preheated oven 8 - 12 minutes until cheese is melted and crust is golden.